-Making a series of assumption to imagine the 1st story is how the audience tricks themselves.
+Making a series of assumptions to imagine the 1st story is how the audience tricks themselves.
 Assumptions are made up and therefore not real and not true.
 The entire 1st story can be partially or completely false, which is the mental error in critical thinking.
-Once the audience has accepted the 1st story as true, now we can mess with it by using an unexpected punch.
+Once the 1st story makes sense to the audience, then they accepted the 1st story as true.
+Now we can mess with their minds by presenting an unexpected punch.

 Punch and 2nd Story

-The punch contains all of the elements as the setup, except Anthony’s change in emotion and vocal tone, along with the words, “No one saw me.”
-From receiving the punch, the audience imagines a detailed 2nd story that is compatible with the setup, yet unexpected.
+The punch contains all of the communication elements as the setup of who the person is, state of mind, actions, and words.
+To deliver punch, Anthony changes his state of mind, along with the words, “No one saw me.” which surprises the audience.
+Upon receiving this unexpected punch, the audience imagines a detailed 2nd story that is compatible with the setup, yet unexpected.

 2nd Story: Anthony is a horrible person and didn’t care at all about the kid’s injuries.
 He got out of the car, but not to check on the kid, but instead he looked around to make sure no one saw him hit the kid with his car.
 He jumped back into the car and sped from the scene of the crime.
 He’s now proud that he got away with it.

-Notice how the 2nd story contradicts the 1st story, which surprised the audience when they realized the setup’s 1st story was untrue.
-If an alleged joke doesn’t have two contradicting stories…then it’s not a joke.
+Notice how the 2nd story contradicts the 1st story, which causes the audience to reevaluate the 1st story and realized the setup’s 1st story was wrong.
+If an alleged joke doesn’t have 2 contradicting stories…then it’s not a joke.